 - Happens a lot in Alpha Girl: in a world where many women have become zombiesnote , male characters usually ask whether a woman is a zombie or not... or just straightforwardly kill or capture them without confirmation.
 The Protagonist Judith, who is not a zombie, suffers from this regularly.

 - Played with in Futurama comic: Professor Farnsworth meets his old crew who he thought had died in a vortex but really they survived.
 He thinks they're zombies but they confirm they are not.
 However, it turns out that three of them (Sheila, Sly, and Dr. Zoidberg the Second) were killed afterwards and replaced by holograms.
-Mender the robot, however, is real, in fact he's the one who killed them.
+Mender the robot, however, is real; in fact he's the one who killed them.

 - In The Walking Dead comics (as well in the TV adaptation), the survivor protagonists sometimes disguise themselves as walkers (wearing their clothes and even covering themselves with blood and skin) in order to walk unnoticed among them.
 This later goes Up to Eleven with the "Whisperers", a nomadic group of survivors who are disguised as walkers all the time.